deltaphase/testing_MNE_Python/README.md

 # testing read_raw_kit using SQD files recorded at Taiwan

 Thanks to Christian Brodbeck, Teon Brooks, Yasuhiro Haruta, and developers of MNE-Python.
-Now the the SQD file recored from the MEG system in the Academia Sinica at Taiwan can be read directly using read_raw_kit.
-This report is a demonstration of my experience in using read_raw_kit with SQD data recorded in my lab.
+Now the the SQD file recored from the MEG system in the Academia Sinica at Taiwan can be read directly using `read_raw_kit`.
+This report is a demonstration of my experience in using `read_raw_kit` with SQD data recorded in my lab.
 I aimed to check information of measured data and trigger onsets shown in mne-python and in MegLaboratory (v2.004A).

 ## Part 1. importing continuous MEG data